GenerationSoftware/pt-v5-builder-code-examples/src/prize-hooks/examples/prize-boost/README.md

 ## Use Cases

-There are already multiple ways to boost a vault's winning chances by contributing to the prize pool on behalf of the vault, or by using a [Vault Booster](https://github.com/GenerationSoftware/pt-v5-vault-boost), but both of those methods require the boost to be paid to the prize pool as POOL tokens.
+There are already multiple ways to boost a vault's winning chances by contributing to the prize pool on behalf of the vault, or by using a [Vault Booster](https://github.com/GenerationSoftware/pt-v5-vault-boost), but both of those methods require the boost to be paid to the prize pool as prize tokens.
 By using this prize hook as an incentives program, depositors can opt-in to a prize boost paid directly to them as any token.